stdg11/BourneGrammarLinuxBuild/SYSMAN.md

 ## Prerequisites

-Start with an install of Ubuntu/Debian Server with OpenSSH Server.
+Start with an install of Ubuntu/Debian Server with OpenSSH Server and networking setup/resolving correctly.

 ## Installing Cobbler